Addressing Data Imbalance in Transformer-Based Multi-Label Emotion Detection with Weighted Loss: Background

 Significant amounts of studies have been carried out on automatic emotion recognition to help the process of manually checking emotions for various purposes.
 Previous studies have explored various machine learning and deep learning approaches to address the challenges of capturing multiple emotions in concise text. \citet{Zhang:IEEETKDE:2014} proposed a framework using binary relevance and classifier chains to handle multi-label classification, demonstrating its effectiveness on social media datasets. \citet{Wang:ACL:2016} proposed leveraging CNN and LSTM to tackle emotion detection, highlighting the potential of deep learning models in capturing complex emotional cues in text.
 Transformer-based models such as BERT, RoBERTa, and BART have significantly advanced the field of emotion detection by leveraging their ability to capture contextual relationships in text.
 BERT (Bidirectional Encoder Representations from Transformers)~\citep{Devlin:BERT:2018} introduced a bidirectional attention mechanism, enabling it to understand the context of words from both left and right, which is particularly useful for detecting nuanced emotional cues in text.
 RoBERTa (Robustly Optimized BERT Pretraining Approach)~\citep{Liu:roberta:2019} builds on BERT by optimizing its pretraining process, using larger datasets and longer training times, resulting in improved performance on emotion classification tasks.
 BART (Bidirectional and Auto-Regressive Transformers)~\citep{Lewis:CoRR:2019:BART}, on the other hand, combines bidirectional and autoregressive pretraining objectives, making it effective for both understanding and generating emotionally rich text.
 These models or variants have been widely adopted in emotion detection due to their ability to handle complex linguistic patterns and their state-of-the-art performance on benchmark datasets~\citep{Ribeiro:ACL:2020,Zhang:EMNLP:2020,Muhammad:BRIGHTER:2025}.

-Many methods fail to address label imbalance, leading to biased models~\citep{Zhang:IEEETKDE:2014,Yang:ACL:2019,Ghosal:EMNLP:2021}. \citet{Zhang:EMNLP:2020} proposed a multimodal Transformer-based approach for multi-label emotion detection, modeling both modality and label dependencies.
-Similar label dependency techniques have also been proposed in several previous studies~\citep{Zhou:AAAI:2020,Zhang:ACL:2021,Chen:IEEEAcess:2021}.
+Many methods fail to address label imbalance, leading to biased models~\citep{Zhang:IEEETKDE:2014,Yang:ACL:2019}. \citet{Zhang:EMNLP:2020} proposed a multimodal Transformer-based approach for multi-label emotion detection, modeling both modality and label dependencies.
 However, emotions are not always correlated and can conflict (e.g., \textit{joy} and \textit{anger}), making dependency assumptions problematic.
 Their model mitigates imbalance with a weighted loss function and a conditional set generation mechanism, but is computationally expensive due to beam search and permutation-based training.
 In this paper, we employ a similar weighted loss function that adjusts class weights directly, reducing complexity and resource demands, to the Transformer-based models.